-Shea butter that’s not raw might not offer the same benefits.
-Processed shea butter is usually heated.
+If the shea butter isn’t raw, it might not offer the same benefits.
+When processed, it’s usually heated.
 When you heat an oil or butter, the beneficial compounds deteriorate.
-And not only do they deteriorate, they can also turn toxic.
+And they can also turn toxic.

 Shea butter naturally contains anti-bacterial and anti-inflammatory properties.
-That means if you have skin conditions such as eczema or acne (see ‘shea butter for face acne’ below), shea butter can help.
+That means if you have skin conditions such as eczema or acne, it may help.

-The big reasons to use shea butter for face treatment is its deeply nourishing properties.
-Raw shea butter especially moisturizes and lubricates the skin.
+The big reasons to use shea butter for face treatments is its deeply nourishing properties.
+Raw pure shea butter especially moisturizes and lubricates the skin.

-Raw shea butter not only helps treat inflammation-related skin conditions.
-It also is effective for sunburns and rashes.
+This raw fat not only helps treat inflammation-related skin conditions.
+It’s also effective for sunburns and rashes.
 Traditionally, in Africa, women also use it to minimize stretch marks.

-In addition to being beneficial for your face, shea butter’s great for hair.
+In addition to being beneficial for your face, the butter from shea nuts is also great for hair.
 Due to its deep penetrating ability, it makes for a deep conditioning agent.
 In fact, you don’t even need to buy an expensive brand of conditioner.

 On the contrary, you can just take a small amount of raw shea butter.
 Then, rub it in your hands to break it down.
 Apply the shea butter to your hair.
 Let it sit in your hair for several minutes.
 You can then rinse it out in the shower.

 There are several brands of shea butter.
-If you value sustainability and purity of product, here are some guideline to follow.
+If you value sustainability and purity of product, here are some guidelines to follow.
 Choose a brand that is cultivated in the traditional style in Africa.

 Shea trees grow in savannas, in African countries such as Ghana.
-Selecting a traditionally-cultivated brand of shea butter is important for the environment.
+Selecting a traditionally-cultivated brands is important for the environment.
 That’s because shea trees take up to three decades to bear fruit.
 Because these trees are vital to traditional economies, it’s easy to see why these trees need protection.

 How can you tell if a product you’re using that contains shea is raw?
 One tell-tale characteristic is color.
 If the shea butter looks white, it’s most likely not raw.

-Pure, raw shea butter is effective for your face but it’s gentle enough for babies.
+Pure, raw shea butter is effective for your face but it’s gentle enough for sensitive skin and even babies.
 In fact, west African traditional societies use it as a diaper rash remedy.

 Furthermore, the vitamins and essential fatty acids in shea butter are proven to have anti-inflammatory properties.
 Shea butter can help acne without further clogging your pores.

-After cleaning your face with a facial cleanser that doesn’t have harsh chemicals (see if your cleanser scores safe here), then apply shea butter for face acne.
+After cleaning your face with a facial cleanser that doesn’t have harsh chemicals (see if your cleanser scores safe here), then apply shea butter on face acne.